FTBpro/go-workshop/README.md

 ##### Create package `http`

-The goal is to separate `http.HandlerFunc` logic outside of main
+The goal is to separate our application `http.HandlerFunc` logic outside of main.

 Create a new folder `http` and some `.go` file.
 In this package create a struct named `handler` which will hold a field of the fact store.